- About Switched-on-Schoolhouse

 Switched-on-Schoolhouse Curriculum Accreditation

-If you study the Switched-on-Schoolhouse curriculum with the Alpha Omega Academy, you will actually be studying in an online school.
-As such, you’ll be accredited.
+Switched on Schoolhouse is not accredited.
+And that’s because you can’t find a homeschool program that is.
+If you do, you’ll technically be studying in an online school.
 This is what AOP said on their website about SOS accreditation:

 Q: What is accreditation?